 From the moment you enter English Martyrs CVA the school environment reflects that we are a Catholic school.
 There is a special area devoted to prayer and worship in our school hall.
-Our school mission statement is clearly displayed as well as the current Statement to Live By.
+Our school mission statement is clearly displayed.
 Each classroom has a prayer area in a prominent place in the classroom and a display dedicated to current learning in Religious Education.
 Within the hall and foyer, displays of the children's work are evident as is work, statues of saints and the Holy Family and prayer boards and prayer areas.
-We are also have a prayer area inside, the chapel and outside, the Prayer Garden where anyone may visit and sit and pray or enjoy silent contemplation.
+We also have an outdoor Prayer Garden where anyone may visit and sit and pray or enjoy silent contemplation.